Centers of Gravity Calculator

 A first run

-• Fill out table Customers under section Input tables.
+• Fill out table Customers under section Input tables - Customers.

 • You can start with only the 4 obligatory fields filled: Customer_ID, Latitude, Longitude, Demand.